-Injuries or illnesses can result from prolonged exposure e.g. noise, asbestos, hazardous chemicals etc. In this case, a witness could be a colleague or anyone who was employed at the same time as you.
+Injuries or illnesses can also result from prolonged exposure, e.g. exposure to noise, asbestos or hazardous chemicals.
+In this case, a witness could be a colleague or anyone who was employed over the same period as you.

-A colleague might be able to provide evidence about company malpractice that led to the accident, and family and friends may be able to comment on the impact an injury has had on a person’s life.
+A colleague might be able to provide evidence about an employer's negligence that resulted in an accident.
+Family members and friends may also be able to comment on the impact an injury has had on your life.

-Even if there are no direct eyewitnesses to an accident, you can still make a successful personal injury claim.
+If there were no direct eyewitnesses to your accident, you may still be able to make a successful personal injury claim.

-Civil claims (including personal injury claims) are decided on ‘the balance of probabilities’, which means determining whether the claimant’s account is more likely than the defendant’s, even if that balance is only 51%/49%.
+Civil claims (including personal injury claims) are decided on a balance of probabilities.
+This means determining whether the claimant’s account of events is more likely than the defendant’s account.

-An eyewitness account is not always necessary, as it is possible to prove the balance of probability with medical statements and expert witnesses that can corroborate a claimant’s account of their injury.
+An eyewitness account is not always necessary, as it is possible to prove the balance of probability with medical reports and expert witnesses who can corroborate a claimant’s account of their injury.

-There are other ways that you can support and strengthen a claim, including:
+There are numerous other ways to support a claimant's version of events, including: